dnanexus/dxfuse/doc/Internals.md

 There are situations where you want the background process to synchronously update all modified and newly created files.
 For example, before shutting down a machine, or unmounting the filesystem.
-This can be done by using the `dxfuse_tools` executable, and issuing the command:
+This can be done by issuing the command:
 ```
-$ dxfuse_tools sync
+$ dxfuse -sync
 ```